cyscale/cyscale.com/src/pages/careers/marketing-manager.md

 * Package and deliver product updates and features in such a way that it drives more product adoption
 * Develop product positioning and messaging that differentiates our products in the market
 * Partner daily with cross-functional teams including Engineering, Finance, Design, Sales, and Customer Experience to align on overall direction and amplify impact
-* Constantly evaluate if our solutions solve customer’s problems through quantitative and qualitative measures on user behavior, as well as experimentation (e.g. a/b testing, survey data, usability studies).
+* Constantly evaluate if our solutions solve customer's problems through quantitative and qualitative measures on user behavior, as well as experimentation (e.g. a/b testing, survey data, usability studies)

 ## Required Skills: